sysdiglabs/terraform-aws-secure-for-cloud/README.md

 If that's not working as expected, some other questions can be checked
 - are events consumed in the sqs queue, or are they pending?
 - are events being sent to sns topic?

+In `Secure > Events` you should see the event coming through, but beware you may need to activate specific levels such as `Info` depending on the rule you're firing.

+Alternativelly, use Terraform example module to trigger **Create IAM Policy that Allows All** event can be found on [examples/trigger-events](https://github.com/sysdiglabs/terraform-aws-secure-for-cloud/blob/master/examples/trigger-events).

 ### Forcing Events - Image Scanning